 It’s important for parents to understand the laws so they don’t accidentally violate them.
 We’ll discuss requirements for car seats for different stages of a child’s life, and answer a few commonly asked questions about booster seats and rear-facing seats.

-What changes did the Illinois government make to the laws?
+What changes did the government make to the Illinois child restraint laws?

 At the beginning of 2019, legislators added an amendment to the Child Passenger Protection Act that requires children under the age of 2 to ride in a rear-facing car seat.
 The law considers the fact that children grow at different rates, so it does have exceptions for if the child is less than two years old and already meets the upper weight limit for the rear-facing car seat.
 If they’re more than two years old and haven’t reached the upper weight limit, they should stay in the rear-facing car seat until they’re too heavy for it.